Camera

 Left/right-handed notation: roll your left/right palm from x to y, and your thumb should point to z.

-A Camera pose matrix (camera to world transformation) is in the form of:
+A camera pose matrix is in the form of:

 [[Right_x, Up_x, Forward_x, Position_x],